 Mr. Boyd stated the alley repairs have been completed.
 Mr. Gierok walked it yesterday with Mr. Haskett and Jr. Davis.
 We are requesting to release payment for the alley work in full.
 The contract amount is \$26,504.03.
-We are also proposing to release retainage on that.
-They looked at an area in Ashley Park where trucks are being very lazy in driving in the alley.
+We are also proposing to release the retainage.
+They looked at an area in Ashley Park where trucks are driving in the alley.
 There is no problem with the pavement, and Jr. Davis has agreed to put up stanchions to force drivers to stay on the pavement.